yannickfrommherz/persistence-in-HVAI/Quantitative_Analysis/README.md

 The datasets prepared for modelling – containing only choice contexts and relevant variables – are saved in the subdirectory of the alternation set, named *{alternation_set}_for_modelling.csv*.

 If an alternation set is **modelled using logistic regression** (DEZEMBER and Non-agentivity), there also is a notebook named *modelling_{alternation_set}.ipynb*.
 These notebooks rely on R. `environment_R.yml` can be used to recreate a conda environment with R (version 4.3.3) and all needed libraries in the correct version.
 Run the following lines in your command line inside this directory of your cloned version of this repository:
-- Recreate the environment: `conda env create -f environment_R.yml`.
+- Recreate the environment: `conda env create -f environment-R.yml`.
 - Activate the environment: `conda activate hvai-R`.
-- Install a Jupyter kernel linked to the environment: `python -m ipykernel install --name=hvai --display-name "Persistence in HVAI"`.
+- Install a Jupyter kernel linked to the environment: `R -e "IRkernel::installspec(name='hvai-R', displayname='R (hvai-R)', user=TRUE)"`.
+- Deactivate the environment: `conda deactivate`
+- Launch JupyterLab from wherever it is installed: `jupyter lab`
-- Select that kernel when opening any of the modelling notebooks.
+- Select the "hvai-r" kernel when opening any of the modelling notebooks.